Doctor of Nursing Practice

 - Submit a current professional resume.

-- Submit a two-page typewritten essay displaying to the members of the DNP Admissions Committee your exceptional conceptual skills.
-The essay should discuss your motivation for pursuing the Doctor of Nursing Practice (DNP) degree and how you foresee the DNP role will enhancing your practice.
-Essays should be submitted in Arial or Times New Roman, 12-point font size, double spaced, with one-inch margins.
-Include the applicant’s name and the tile for his/her statement.
+Essays should be submitted in Times New Roman, 12-point font size, double spaced, with one-inch margins.
+Include your name and the tile of your statement.
 Additional information regarding your academic performance or professional experience may also be included as a supplement.

 - Submit two letters of recommendation that describe the applicant’s (advanced) clinical practice, potential for achievement in graduate study, and potential for professional achievement.
 The letters of recommendation should address the applicant’s intellectual ability, ability to work with others, ability in written and oral expression, maturity, initiative/independence, and creativity/originality.